secureworks/aristotle/docs/Aristotle.rst

 the metadata keyword, ruleset providers can embed rich teleological and taxonomic information.
 This information can be used to filter a ruleset – essentially enabling and disabling rules in a ruleset based on the metadata key-value pairs.
 Aristotle allows for the easy leveraging of the metadata key-value pairs to "slice-and-dice" Suricata and Snort rulesets that implement metadata key-value pairs.

 Metadata Key-Value Pairs
 ========================

-In order for Aristotle to be useful, it must be provided a ruleset that has rules with the metadata keyword populated with appropriate key-value pairs.
+.. important:: In order for Aristotle to be useful, it must be provided a ruleset that
+    has rules with the metadata keyword populated with appropriate key-value pairs.
 Aristotle assumes that the provided ruleset conforms to the :doc:`BETTER Schema <BETTER>`.

 Setup
 =====